Rubru94/tfm-springboot/README.md

 This project raises two technological perspectives notably distanced:

 - The first alternative is a *Java* project implemented with *Maven* and using *Springboot* as a framework, which offers a REST application with MySQL database deployed in a local *Kubernetes* cluster with *minikube*.
-This option is explained in the [**current repository WIKI**](https://github.com/Rubru94/tfm-springboot/wiki).
+This option is explained in [**current repository WIKI**](https://github.com/Rubru94/tfm-springboot/wiki).

 - The second option is based on *AWS serverless* technologies, using *API Gateway*, *Lambda* functions, *DynamoDB* database and *SAM*. [**Linked repository**](https://github.com/Gabriel-Acevedo/tfm-aws).